vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

     ![](images/SSBconnection.png)
     Click the "Test" button and if successful click "Save" to save the connection alias.

-5. Expand the "User Defined report" --> "InMemory POC tool" and click "Load Runstats" and choose the connection you just created.
+5. Expand the "User Defined Report" --> "In_Memory POC tool" and click "Load Runstats" and choose the connection you just created.
 When you run it for the first time, you will get the following message displayed.

  ````
-  As a sys user please grant access to following tables and run again
+  As the sys user please grant access to following tables and run again
   grant select on SYS.V_$STATNAME to SSB;
   grant select on SYS.V_$MYSTAT to SSB;
   grant select on SYS.V_$TIMER to SSB;